-* ImprobablePilotingSkills: Everyone is amazed that the pilot is able to land the plane after what it went through. [[spoiler:This turns out to be a key clue in what really happened: the pilot's son, himself a pilot, took over for his father when he went to take a bathroom break, and proceeded to cause the disaster by over-correcting an altitude warning, thanks to his inexperience with the plane.
-His father managed to get back into the seat and land the plane.]]
+* ImprobablePilotingSkills: Everyone is amazed that the pilot is able to land the plane after what it went through. [[spoiler:This turns out to be a key clue in what really happened: the pilot's son, himself a pilot, took over for his father when he went to take a coffee break, and proceeded to cause the disaster by over-correcting an altitude warning, thanks to his inexperience with the plane.
+Eventually the son passed out and the plane's autopilot finally took over, enabling the crew to land the plane safely.]]

-* IntrepidReporter: Marty Rearan projects this image, but it's actually his producer, Jennifer Malone, who finds the stories and does the investigating.
+* IntrepidReporter: Marty Reardon projects this image, but it's actually his producer, Jennifer Malone, who finds the stories and does the investigating.

 * PrimeTimeNews: ''Newsline'' is a fictional example.